 By Bataan Amphibious Ready Group/26th Marine Expeditionary Unit Public Affairs

-The Harpers Ferry-class dock landing ship USS Oak Hill (LSD 51) began its southbound transit from the Black Sea to the Mediterranean Sea, June 25, after conducting maritime security operations alongside the Arleigh Burke-class guided missile destroyer USS Porter (DDG 78).
+The dock landing ship USS Oak Hill (LSD 51) began its northbound transit into the Black Sea, June 18, to conduct maritime security operations and strengthen relationships with region partners and allies.

-Oak Hill is part of the Bataan Amphibious Ready Group (ARG), which also includes the flagship Wasp-class amphibious assault ship USS Bataan (LHD 5) and the San Antonio-class amphibious transport dock ship USS New York (LPD 21), which are operating in the Mediterranean Sea.
+Oak Hill is deployed as part of the Bataan Amphibious Ready Group (ARG), along with amphibious assault ship USS Bataan (LHD 5) and amphibious transport dock ship USS New York (LPD 21), which are operating in the Mediterranean Sea.

 The U.S. Navy routinely operates in the Black Sea consistent with international law, including the Montreux Convention.